Abstracts of talks at the Aussois IFIP WG1.3 meeting

 Abstract:

-- 6 - Pawel Sobocinski, University of Southampton
+• 6 - Pawel Sobocinski, University of Southampton slides and paper

 Deriving LTS (structural labelled transition systems from reduction rules)